oagudo/device-emulator/README.md

 Device emulator
 ===============

-Project for emulating devices which help us to test systems in isolation and run regression tests.
+Project for emulating devices which allow to test systems in isolation and run regression tests.

 Getting Started
 ---------------